 Currently, BN Labs Vegan Protein comes in four different flavors: Vanilla Ice Cream, Chocolate Fudge, Caramel Latte, and Mixed Berry.
 While the taste of vegan protein can take getting used to, the general consensus is that BN Labs Vegan Protein actually tastes quite good.

 Most people seem to like the Mixed Berry flavor the best as it goes well with the lingering ‘vegetable’ taste of the plant proteins.
 Reviews have also said that the Chocolate Fudge flavor, while quite good, tastes more like cinnamon than chocolate.
 This product also mixes quite well, although some users have complained about a bit of a gritty texture.

 Overall, while this protein (or any plant-based protein for that matter) is unlikely to win any taste awards, it is still decent considering that it is a vegan protein.
 If you are switching to a vegan protein after years of taking whey protein, you must adjust your taste expectations accordingly.
 You will probably never be able to get that milkshake taste that many whey proteins have.

 As we mentioned earlier in the article, don’t expect this to be as cheap as whey protein.
 Retail price for this product is $59.99 (For the latest prices and discounts, check here) for a 2lb tub, equating to $2.00 per serving.

 However, this product retails cheaper than that on Amazon, at $49.99 (For the latest prices and discounts, check here) per tub, for a lower $1.67 per serving.

-With no sugars, sodium, or cholesterol, BN Labs Vegan protein is ideal for the health-minded consumer whose interests extends beyond the mere muscle building effects of protein.
+With no sugars, sodium, or cholesterol, BN Labs Vegan Protein is ideal for the health-minded consumer whose interests extend beyond the mere muscle-building effects of protein.

 Quick Review Table